-- All college students are required to enter the university campus wearing the appropriate uniform as specified in Memo No. 75, Series 2017 "Wearing of Universal Uniform" and compliant of the provision prescribed by the Implementing Guidelines of Memorandum No. 71, S. 2007 of the University Dress Code Policy for College Students as amended and approved last May 2, 2016 with mandatory wearing of school ID ("NO ID, NO ENTRY").
-There are special cases however, that the Office of the University President issues directive related to the Wearing of the Universal Uniform that should be observed. - 2.
-The following are allowed and not allowed by the University Dress Code in so far as appropriate clothing is concerned:
+- 1. All college students are required to enter the university campus wearing the appropriate uniform as specified in Memo No. 75, Series of 2017 "Wearing of Universal Uniform" and compliant of the provision prescribed by the Implementing Guidelines of Memorandum No. 71, S. 2007 of the University Dress Code Policy for College Students with amendments approved on 6 February 2023.
+There are special cases, however, when the Office of the University President issues a directive related to the Wearing of the Universal Uniform that should be observed. - The following are allowed and not allowed by the University Dress Code in so far as appropriate clothing is concerned:

-FOR Female College Students
+Female College Students